Features

 .

-public static void main(String[]args)throws IOException{
+public static void main(String[] args) {

-KubernetesClient client=new DefaultKubernetesClient();
+KubernetesClient client = new DefaultKubernetesClient();

-Operator operator=new Operator(client);
+Operator operator = new Operator(client);

-RegisteredController registeredController=operator.register(new WebPageReconciler(client));
+RegisteredController registeredController = operator.register(new WebPageReconciler(client));

 operator.installShutdownHook();